 It Is Often Shallow

 Naturally, you cannot dive too deeply into a topic in a one hour session.
 So, the transferred knowledge might actually be too shallow to help in dealing with a customer issue or when extending a certain code area in the future.
 This could be fixed by spending more time on the session, but this makes them even more expensive.

 It Addresses the Wrong Problem

-A knowledge transfer intends to spread some information within the team.
+A knowledge transfer meeting intends to spread some information within the team.
 Usually, this is about obscure code areas or complex functionalities of the product.
 The core assumption behind this is that the rest of team is either unable to get an insight into this part of the code/product by themselves or that it would take an unreasonable amount of time.
 From my point of view this is the core issue.
-Every part of your code/product should be easy to understand for a competent developer.
+Every part of your code and/or product should be easy to understand for a competent developer.
 You should have enough automated tests and product specification at hand that it is possible to make changes to the code and that bugs can be separated from features.
 This good practice eliminates the need for most knowledge transfer sessions by itself and pays off in other areas as well.

 What to Do Instead

 I have already mentioned that good code, high automated test coverage, and a proper specification can largely eliminate the need for knowledge transfers.
 For the remaining use cases, I propose using a wiki.
 Whenever you have the feeling that you really should document something somewhere (and you cannot just rewrite the code to make it clear), create a wiki page for this topic and write it down.
 Note that you should only write down what cannot be learned from the source code.
 If you violate this rule, you will probably end up with wrong / outdated entries in your wiki as the code evolves at a different speed.
 However, it can be a good idea to include the entry point of a certain feature in the wiki to make it easier for you team members to actually find it.
 By entry point I mean the package/class in the codebase where the feature is located.